 Shin Splints Treatment

-It is important to highlight that the best treatment for shin splints is treating the cause, rather than the symptoms, as previously discussed there have been a lot of research out there which shows a rolled in foot/ over pronated foot or high arch foot will cause shin splints.
-By changing and optimizing foot and leg biomehcanics you will treat the condition of shin splints.
-There are ways of dealing with the pain in-between time which include
+It is important to highlight that the best treatment for shin splints is treating the cause, rather than the symptoms, as previously discussed there has been a lot of research conducted which shows a rolled in foot/ over pronated foot or high arch foot will cause shin splints.
+By changing and optimizing foot and leg biomehcanics, we can treat the condition of shin splints.
+There are ways of dealing with the pain in-between time which include;